simonw/til/llms/colbert-ragatouille.md

 But what does that mean?

 I understand [embedding models](https://simonwillison.net/2023/Oct/23/embeddings/) pretty well now.
-They let you take some text and turn that into a fixed length array of floating point numbers, which can then be checked fo cosine similarity against other such arrays to find content that is semantically similar.
+They let you take some text and turn that into a fixed length array of floating point numbers, which can then be checked for cosine similarity against other such arrays to find content that is semantically similar.

 ColBERT doesn't exactly fit my mental model here.
 After some [back and forth on Twitter](https://twitter.com/simonw/status/1751411977279390141) with Mark Tenenholtz I think I understand how it differs now.